futurewei-cloud/alcor-control-agent/src/README.md

 ## Compiling AlcorControlAgent

-Note that _AlcorControlAgent_ depends on transit daemon interface to invoke it (through RPC) to program XDP.
-Therefore, it expects to have a transit submodule code in under the root "AlcorControlAgent" directory and compile to generate the needed "trn_rpc_protocol.h" header file.
+Note that the _AlcorControlAgent_ depends on the transit daemon interface to program XDP (through RPC).
+Therefore, it expects to have the transit submodule code under the root "AlcorControlAgent" directory.
+This is needed in order to compile and generate the needed "trn_rpc_protocol.h" header file.

 You will also need to install the protobuf compiler and development environment:
 ```Shell